-Comprehensive medical aid is a medical insurance product providing members with in-hospital and extensive out-of-hospital benefits.
-Out-of-hospital benefits include doctor visits, prescribed medication, optometry, dentistry, radiology and, certain pathology benefits.
+Comprehensive medical aid is a product providing members with in-hospital and extensive out-of-hospital benefits.
+Out-of-hospital benefits include doctor visits, prescribed medication, optometry, dentistry, radiology, pathology etc.

 Principal members of restricted medical schemes are entitled to remain on the scheme after retirement even if the employer no longer pays the contribution.
 In the event of the death of the principal member, the dependants will still be covered by the scheme.

 These are out-of-hospital benefits differing in levels of cover between schemes and vary according to the type of medical aid product.
-Schemes with savings accounts fund these costs from available savings and others are more traditional where the benefits have annually defined limits.
+Schemes with savings accounts fund these costs from available savings, whilst traditional plans have defined annual limits.